wodory/flowmate/README.md

 # Flowmate

 Don't draw a shpae and type text.
-Just write your story, process or task only text first and make shpaes with the text.
+Write your story, process or task first, then make shpaes with the text automatically.
 It's just speedy and super simple.

 ### Step 1
 Just text the label first,